Thakar-Lab/BONITA/README.md

 # BONITA

 BONITA- Boolean Omics Network Invariant-Time Analysis is a package for the inference of Boolean rules and pathway analysis on omics data.
 It can be applied to help uncover underlying relationships in biological data.
-Please see our publication for more information: [insert eventual publication here].
+Please see our [publication](https://doi.org/10.1371/journal.pcbi.1007317) for more information.

 **Authors**: _Rohith Palli, Mukta G. Palshikar, and Juilee Thakar_\
 **Maintainer**: Please contact Rohith Palli at rohith_palli@urmc.rochester.edu